-Smite the hindmost of them, Joshua 10:19 by Larry Strattner
+Smite the hindmost of them

+by Larry Strattner

-I was doing some housework, cleaning the bathroom and kitchen floors.
-The new steamer gizmo I bought shoots steam out to clean the tile and linoleum floors.
+I was doing some housework, cleaning the bathroom and kitchen floors, when the doorbell rang.
+I bought this new steamer gizmo.
+It actually shoots steam out to clean the tile and linoleum floors.
 I'm telling you, it works!
-The only problem is, as soon as you buy one they come out with another one with more adjustability and cleaning pad shapes so you can get into tighter and more oddly shaped corners.
-Being constantly rendered obsolete pisses me off.
+The only problem is as soon as you buy one they come out with another one with more adjustability and cleaning pad shapes so you can get into tighter and odd-shaped corners.
+Having the outdated one pisses me off.